MOBL | Biomechanics Lab | NC State ISE

 Introduction

-Mobile Biomechanics Laboratory (MOBL) is an open-access Android-based mobile app for undergraduate biomechanics education.
-This app includes 10 modules that can demonstrate joint angular kinematics, body segment center of mass, and jumping height.
-The Android Package (.apk) for installation and the source code developed in Android Studio are available on this website.
+MOBL, The Mobile Biomechanics Laboratory is an open-access Android-based app designed to enhance undergraduate biomechanics education.
+The app features 10 modules, each demonstrating key biomechanics concepts such as joint angular kinematics, body segment center of mass, and jumping height.
+Students can use MOBL to interact with data in real time, fostering a hands-on learning experience.
+Additionally, both the Android Package (.apk) for installation and the source code, developed in Android Studio, are available on this site.
+This accessibility ensures that educators and students alike can explore the app’s functionalities in educational settings.

 Functionability description